gleam-lang/gleam/README.md

 A Rust client for [Hex][hex], the package manager for the Erlang ecosystem.

 This library was created for use in the [Gleam programming language][gleam] compiler.
-Breaking API changes may occur depending on the needs of the Gleam compiler.
+The API is not overly well considered and breaking API changes may occur depending on the needs of the Gleam compiler.

 [hex]: https://hex.pm/
 [gleam]: https://gleam.run/